 Like each building in Vyšehrad, Leopold’s Gate has a legend.
 The French army occupied Vyšehrad in 1741 and it’s said that at the full moon the ghosts of French soldiers who died there reappear at the gate.

 The cobbled walkway passes by a Romanesque church – the Rotunda of St. Martin.
 The rotunda leads to the spectacular 11th century neo-Gothic Basilica of Saints Peter and Paul with fifteen bells and an underground crypt.
-Once an hour, Vyšehrad’s courtyard is filled with the magical sound of bells ringing from the chapter church.
+Every hour, Vyšehrad’s courtyard is filled with the magical sound of bells ringing from the chapter church.
 The interior is “decorated with Art Nouveau ornamental and figural wall paintings”.

 Vyšehrad ‘s church treasury houses a remarkable exhibition of jewelry and rare textiles.
 There’s an elaborate graveyard with ornate tombs where many Bohemian heroes and great Czech personalities are buried.